-Phillip Island Nature Parks was created by the State Government of Victoria in 1996 and comprises over 1,805 hectares of Crown Land set aside under the Crown Land (Reserves) Act 1978 “for the conservation of areas of natural interest or beauty or of scientific, historic or archaeological interest.”
-The Nature Parks is a self-funded organisation and is overseen by a Board of Management appointed by the Victorian Minister for Environment, Climate Change and Water.
-The Nature Parks reports to the Department of Environment, Land, Water and Planning (DELWP).
+Phillip Island Nature Parks was created by the State Government of Victoria in 1996 and comprises over 1,980 hectares of Crown Land set aside under the Crown Land (Reserves) Act 1978 “for the conservation of areas of natural interest or beauty or of scientific, historic or archaeological interest.”
+The Nature Parks is a self-funded organisation and is overseen by a Board of Management appointed by the Victorian Minister for Environment.
+The Nature Parks reports to the Department of Energy, Environment and Climate Action (DEECA).

-The Hon Lily D’Ambrosio MP, Minister for Energy, Environment and Climate Change
+The Hon Ingrid Stitt MP, Minister for Environment

 Our Board Members